 Assessment is by the use of coursework assignments with some module examinations throughout the duration of the course.

-The articulation route for successful graduates from the South West College Foundation Degree in Science in Computing is as follows and depends on the overall grade achieved: ·
+The articulation routes for successful graduates from the South West College Foundation Degree in Science in Computing includes but depends on the overall grade achieved: ·

 Full-Time: £2,700 per year (payable for each year)